 Our school’s annual Fall Fest is held around Halloween and features fun stations such as bouncy house, ring toss, haunted house, pumpkin decorating, cakewalk, costume contest, dance party, and photo booth.
 The Fall Fest is open to all ages and anyone who loves to have fun.
 Costumes are encouraged.
-Email our PTA (firstname.lastname@example.org) for more information or visit our MySchoolAnywhere account to volunteer.
+We are looking for a coordinator this year.
+If you are interested please email firstname.lastname@example.org.

 The Mustang Stampede is an annual fun-run and fundraiser for our PE and student wellness program.